-Tall stems with ivory petals.
-The petals are complimented with strong yellow trumpets.
+Tall stems with ivory petals, complimented with strong yellow, flared trumpets.
 The trumpets have a nice ruffle along the edge.
+Free flowering (to15cm) with good multiplication.

 Cool to Sub-Tropical